AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Prone.** While you are Dying you are also under the effects of the Prone condition.
 When the Dying condition ends, you are still Prone.

-**Critical Hits.** Any attack that hits you is a critical hit if the attack is a melee attack, or if the attacker is within 5 feet of you.
+**Critical Hits.** Any attack that hits you is a critical hit if the attack is a Melee Attack, or if the attacker is within 5 feet of you.

 **Weakened.** You have Disadvantage on all d20 Tests.